Direct and Indirect Speech: Statements, Questions, Commands, and Exclamations

 Direct and Indirect Speech by Types of Sentences

-In this guide we are going see how to change direct speech to indirect speech for different types of sentences: statements, questions, commands, and exclamations.
+Here, we are going see how to change direct speech to indirect speech for different types of sentences: statements, questions, commands, and exclamations.

 1. Statements (Assertive Sentences)